timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # log10(mass)  0.68061    0.01420   47.92
 ```

+The 'Std.Dev.' column under 'Random effects:' shows tha variation in the response variable (here, field metabolic rate) is explained by each of the random-intercept terms in the model.
+You can see that a fair amount of the variation in metabolic rates is explained by the identity of the study from which the data were taken.

 We can calculate pseudo-R<sup>2</sup>values, using a method proposed by Nakagawa & Schielzeth (2013)

 ```R